 What is Credential Evaluation?

 That being said, how does a school recognize the credentials of a foreign student?
-That is where credential evaluators come in.
-Credential evaluators play a crucial and very important role in this educational transition for students planning to study overseas.
+That is where credential evaluators come in to play.
+Credential evaluators play a crucial role in this educational transition for students planning to study overseas.
 Credential evaluators work on a well-formulated ethical standard and serve people who have completed part or all of their education outside their host country and who are seeking further education abroad (or even professional licensure or employment).

 1. Course by Course Credential Evaluation